Israel Electric Corporation: Rutenberg Concession controversy

-After British forces conquered Israel, they had to deal with conflicting demands rooted in Ottoman rule.
+After British forces conquered Palestine, they had to deal with conflicting demands rooted in Ottoman rule.
 For example, on 27 January 1914, the city of Jerusalem had granted a Greek citizen, Euripides Mavromatis, concessions for the supply of water, electricity, and the construction of a tramway system in the city.
 Work under these concessions had not begun and by the end of the war the British occupying forces refused to recognize their validity.

 Under the British administration, concessions from the Mandatory government were given.
 On 12 September 1921, the British formally signed the "Auja (or Yarkon) Concession" which granted Pinhas Rutenberg's Jaffa Electric Company a 70-year concession granting it exclusive rights to generate, distribute, and sell electricity in the administrative District of Jaffa, and authorized Rutenberg to generate electricity by means of hydroelectric turbines that would exploit the water power of the Auja (Yarkon) river.
 Historian Sahar Huneidi, building on the scholarship of Barbara J. Smith, underscores the 1921 concession's significance by noting that “[t]he economic separatism of the Yishuv...was given a tremendous push by the monopoly rights granted in 1921 to Pinhas Rutenberg."

 Huneidi characterized the Rutenberg concession as "the largest and most politically controversial Zionist scheme" during the tenure of High Commission Herbert Samuel (1921–1924).
 "Its significance for the Zionists was to provide employment for the thousands of Jewish settlers, which would in turn 'justify' the influx of Jewish immigration."
 Indigenous leadership contested it on these grounds as unduly giving power to Zionists.
 Arab opposition proliferated based on this perception.
 Furthermore, attacks in the British press focused on the fact that Rutenberg was a "foreigner...who had bought the machinery for his project in Germany."

-Euripides Mavromatis challenged the concession claiming that his concessions conflicted with the Auja Concession and that he was being deprived of his legal rights.
-The Mavromatis concessions, in effect despite earlier British attempts to abolish it, covered Jerusalem and other localities (e.g., Bethlehem) within a radius of 20 km around the Church of the Holy Sepulchre.
+Euripides Mavromatis challenged the concession, claiming he was being deprived of his legal rights.
+The Mavromatis concession, despite British attempts to abolish it, covered Jerusalem and other localities (e.g., Bethlehem) within a radius of 20 km around the Church of the Holy Sepulchre.
 The case was taken up by Greece in at the Permanent Court of International Justice, but the ruling there in favor of Mavromatis was effectively undermined by the British Colonial Office.